leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 ## Phase polynomials

-The phase polynomial representation of diagonal gates.
+The phase polynomial representation of diagonal gates.̣̣

 reading the phase polynomial from a circuit: understanding rule 9.